gbrennon/alignerr_foo_project/README.md

 ## Development

-This project should follow the development standards outlined in the documentation directory.
+This project uses Express.js as the web framework and SQLite with Drizzle ORM for data persistence.